diablodale/dp.docs/docs/_max/attributes/colormap.md

 > :memo: [Kinect v1](../../_hardware/sensors/kinect-v1.md) hardware
 > does not have enough USB bandwidth to output color and infrared data at the same time.

-> :warning: All known versions of Max incorrectly process and display
+> :warning: All known versions of Max 5, 6, 7, and 8 incorrectly process and display
 >  ***all*** image data.
 Max will slightly shift tint, color,
 > saturation, and brightness.
 The shifts accumulate.
 These shifts may
 > not be important or visible depending on your specific use.